Borders XC

 Rules

-To be eligible for prizes, the runner must have “paid up” and completed FOUR rounds from the first seven.
+To be eligible for prizes, the runner must have “paid up” and completed FOUR rounds from the first six.
 If more than four rounds are completed, then the best four will count.
 Final placings are found by adding your four best finishing positions within your category.
 In the case of ties, the award goes to the best placed in the last or latest round.
-The final round is classed as a presentation only round and will not score but can one of the four to qualify for a medal.
+The final round is classed as a presentation only round and will not score but can one of the four to qualify for a memento.

 Prizes are only awarded in the categories stated on the entry form, and the number of awards depends on the number of entrants.
 As a general rule, a 1st overall requires a minimum of 3 entrants, a 2nd overall 5 entrants and a 3rd overall 6 entrants.